-Hire purchase agreement
+Hire purchase agreements

 When is a hire purchase arrangement available?

-Used cars which are over two years old are often excluded from hire purchase agreements as their value will be too low by the time the loan comes to an end.
+You can buy both new and used cars through a hire purchase agreement, although older used cars are often excluded from hire purchase agreements as their value will be too low by the time the loan comes to an end.

 Are there any other options available to me to purchase a car?